tobiaswes/Codetest_Mortageplan/README.md

 ### Prerequisites

-Make sure you have the following installed in your machine:
+Make sure you have the following installed on your machine:

 - Java Development Kit 21
 - Maven